 Clinical Features

 Patients will commonly report painful swelling and tenderness of the gland (Fig. 2).
-Pyrexia, lymphadenopathy, and erythema of the affected gland can all also develop.
+Pyrexia, lymphadenopathy, and erythema of the affected gland can also develop.
+The area may be fluctuant to palpate if there were any abscess formation.

-Infectious causes may result in a purulent discharge from the duct, alongside any additional symptoms from any potential abscess formation.
+On examination of the oral cavity, bimanual palpation of the salivary glands should be performed, whilst inspecting the oral cavities for the ductal orifices – infectious causes may result in a purulent discharge from the duct, alongside any additional symptoms from any potential abscess formation (e.g. pyrexia, rigors).

 Investigations